-After three years in Angola plus 2 working directly with an Angolan branch, I have met many expats in Angola.
+After three years in Angola, plus 2 working directly with an Angolan branch, I have met many expats in Angola.
 I have noticed two things about them (us)…

-1. Most expats in Angola are very well paid;
+1. Most expats in Angola are very well-paid;

 2. Most expats in Angola are unhappy or even frustrated during their expatriation;

-Companies are spending too much money with expats to not having them motivated and performing their best.
+Companies are spending too much money with expats to not have them motivated and performing their best.
 If an employee costs 10 000 to 15 000 USD per month, the employee has to perform, but the company must create conditions for him to perform.

 Most companies look at their Human Resources in a very traditional way.
 Apparently, they think that just because the salary is very good, everyone will be highly motivated!
 The problem is that this has been proved wrong for a long time.

 - We are paying allowances and premium salaries!
 That should solve their problems

 Just because companies are paying huge salaries doesn’t mean that the expat won’t have problems adapting.
 Most of the time, it would be better if they paid less and offered better/more support (helping with bank transfers, house hunting, safety, etc.)